Quantum Criticality Enabled by Intertwined Degrees of Freedom

+From these reduced beta functions, Eq.\,\ref{reduceSU4}, we identify a critical point marked by the red dot in Fig.\,\ref{fig:su4RGre} and labeled as \textbf{R1}.
+Importantly, this fixed point is accessible by our $\epsilon$-expansion.
+It has one relevant direction and separates the spin and orbital KD phase from the SU(4) KS phase, which we call $\textbf{K3}$ for latter convenience.
 Because $\textbf{R1} $ is accessible by the $\epsilon$-expansion, we can address what happens in the vicinity of this fixed point.
 We will show in the next section that any small asymmetry between $g_{\tau z}$ and $g_{\sigma z}$ around \textbf{R1} is relevant in the RG sense.
 As a result, the direct phase transition between spin and orbital KD phase and SU(4) KS phase is fine-tuned.
-In other words, this direct transition occurs at a point in the parameter space -- the red dot in Fig.\,\ref{fig:phasepathall} and \ref{fig:phasepathall} -- instead of through a boundary line.
+In other words, this direct transition occurs at a point in the parameter space -- the red dot in Fig.\,\ref{fig:su4RGre}(a,b) -- instead of through a boundary line.